 Experienced faculty with both academic and professional credentials

-An external professional Advisory Board of local actuaries
+Continuing support from an external professional Advisory Board of local actuaries

 Opportunities to study abroad at some of the top universities around the world

 Our program has many graduates in local and regional insurance companies, consulting firms, and government agencies including:

 Transamerica, Lincoln Financial Group, CareFirst, Penn Mutual Insurance Co, Chubb, LTCG (Long Term Care Group), Prudential Financial, Willis Towers Watson, Social Security Administration, Workers Compensation Bureau, USLI.